MaazSaeed/Assember-Interpreter-CWs/README.md

 The kata is ranked 2 kyu and the task is to build an interpreter for assembly language with functions, jump statements and strings also requiring to build a tokenizer for the programs.

-Below are the instructions supported by the interpreter.
+Below are the instructions supported by the interpreter and the description on Codewars.

 mov x, y - copy y (either an integer or the value of a register) into register x.